Last Updated on

 Copyscape is an online service to check for text content plagiarism:

-How To Report & Take The Content Down
+How to Report & Take Down Copied Blog Post?

 The first thing you should do with your blog after reading this article is to sign up for a DMCA account and put the DMCA badge on your website.